LiskArchive/lisk-sdk-examples/workshop/README.md

     }
 </details><br>

-Next, send this generated payload to the `/api/transactions` endpoint.
-If it gets accepted, your good!
+Next, send this generated payload to the `http://localhost:4000/api/transactions` endpoint with a POST request.
+If the transaction gets accepted, your good!
 Success :)

-You can do a final check to see if `16313739661670634666L` has received the amount for the invoice in her account balance: http://localhost:4000/api/accounts?address=16313739661670634666L
+You can do a final check to see if `16313739661670634666L` has received the payment for the invoice in the account balance: `http://localhost:4000/api/accounts?address=16313739661670634666L` (GET)

 End of the workshop!